-A major difference between the construction of a radial ply OTR tire and a bias ply OTR tire is the direction in which the cord plies are built into the tire.
+A major difference between the construction

+of a bias ply OTR tire and a radial ply OTR tire, is the direction in which the ply cords are built into the tire.
+In a bias ply OTR tire, the cords are placed at an angle from bead to bead.
 In a radial ply OTR tire, the cords are placed perpendicularly across the tire from bead to bead.
-In a bias ply OTR tire, the cords are placed at an angle from bead to bead.

-B. Belt Plies
+B. Belt/Breaker Plies